How do we respond to the dominant culture’s call?

 What we did was not a brave act.
 It was a teenage exploration of expression.

 Brene Brown’s research lab at UT has conducted sociological studies exploring the cultural sub text in the US for men and women.
 The message for women clearly is ‘Be pretty, sexy, and all the things, but don’t take up too much space.
 Be small and pleasing.
-And act like all you do isn’t work. “
+And act like all you do isn’t work.
+Act like it’s easy.

 We were struck by her commitment to the issues, no matter how uncomfortable those truths were.
 She had our attention.